TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 The automation is now armed.
 Watch it in Settings, Automations & Scenes, the Traces view, the first time a monitored entity reports.
 You should see a trace that resets the heartbeat timer and exits cleanly.

+## A Small Note on Pairing Entities

+The blueprint watches one or more entities together against a single smart plug.
+One entity per instance works, but pairing two or more entities from the same physical device often produces better detection than either alone, because their activity patterns complement each other.

+An Aqara FP2 exposes both a presence entity and an illuminance entity.
+The illuminance value changes constantly during the day as light levels shift; presence changes mostly in the evening when people are moving through the room under steady artificial light.
+The two entities take turns generating heartbeats: illuminance carries the daytime hours, presence carries the evening, and there is rarely a freshness window where neither is reporting.
+Watching only the presence entity would risk false freeze flags during long quiet stretches in the day.
+Watching only the illuminance entity would risk false flags in the evening when light levels are steady.
+Together they cover both halves of the day.

+The pairing rule is straightforward: the entities all have to live on the same smart plug, since the recovery action is one plug cycle for the whole group.
+If you have two flaky devices on two different plugs, that is two instances of the blueprint, not one.
+If you have one device with three useful entities, that is one instance watching all three.

 ## A Small Note on the Three Detection Modes

 The cost of catching a frozen device is event traffic.
 Home Assistant fires a `state_reported` event every single time any device sends a report, whether or not the value changed.
 In responsive mode, this blueprint's freshness detector wakes up for every one of those events system-wide and template-filters them down to the monitored entities.
 On a busy Home Assistant with hundreds of devices reporting every few seconds, that is a lot of trigger evaluations to ignore.